OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 required by our OpenMS nodes or used in the Tutorials for downstream processing, visualization or reporting.

 1. In KNIME, click on **Help** > **Install New Software**.
-2. From the '**Work with**:' drop-down list, select the _update site_ 'KNIME 4.6 - https://update.knime.com/community-contributions/trusted/4.6'
+2. From the '**Work with**:' drop-down list, select the _update site_ 'KNIME 5.2 - https://update.knime.com/analytics-platform/5.2'
 3. Now select the following KNIME core plugins from the KNIME & Extensions category
   - KNIME Base Chemistry Types & Nodes
   - KNIME Chemistry Add-Ons
   - KNIME Interactive R Statistics Integration
   - KNIME Report Designer
-   - KNIME SVG Support
-4. Click on **Next** and follow the instructions (you may but don’t need to restart KNIME now).
+4. Click on **Next** and follow the instructions (it's not necessary to restart KNIME now).
 5. Click again on **Help** > **Install New Software**
-6. From the '**Work with**:' drop-down list, select the _update site_ 'KNIME Community Extensions (Trusted) - https://update.knime.com/community-contributions/trusted/4.6'
+6. From the '**Work with**:' drop-down list, select the _update site_ 'KNIME Community Extensions (Trusted) - https://update.knime.com/community-contributions/trusted/5.2'
-7. Now select the following plugin from the "KNIME Community Contributions - Cheminformatics" category
+7. From the "KNIME Community Contributions - Cheminformatics" category select
+  - RDKit Nodes Feature
+8. From the "KNIME Community Extensions - Other" category select
-   - RDKit KNIME integration
+  - Generic Worfkflow Nodes for KNIME
-8. Click on **Next**  and follow the instructions and after a restart of KNIME the dependencies will be installed.
+9. Click on **Next**  and follow the instructions and after a restart of KNIME the dependencies will be installed.

 ##### R programming language and its KNIME integration